i-am-paradoxx/wazuh-linux/README.md

 For Wazuh Managaer and Wazuh Dashboard

 ### Step 1
-Make sure you have curl install if not then use the following command:
+Make sure you have curl installed if not then use the following command:

 ```
 sudo apt update -y && upgrade -y